chwrywj/ImageCompressor/README.md

 Developed using Electron, image processing uses the imagemin plugin.

 # Releases
-Currently, only the Windows version is packaged:
+Currently, only the Windows version is packaged.
+If you need Mac and Linux versions, please package them yourself.

 https://github.com/chwrywj/ImageCompress/releases